 There was no turkey on the first Thanksgiving — it was most likely venison, ducks, oysters, lobsters, eel, and fish.
 They most likely DID eat pumpkins — but not as pie.

-The whole “watch football on Thanksgiving Day” tradition started in the 1920’s when the NFL started their Thanksgiving Classic games.
+The whole “watch football on Thanksgiving Day” tradition began in the 1920s when the NFL started their Thanksgiving Classic games.
 Since then, the Detroit Lions and the Dallas Cowboys have hosted games on Thanksgiving Day.

 NOTE: These “fun facts” are from our local Library — I don’t have an exact source. 😉